cobalthq/cobalt-product-public-docs/content/en/Methodologies/mobile.md

 - Integrity
 - Availability

-Our pentesters use various privilege escalation methods to impersonate different users, possibly to impact the security posture of the application.
+Our pentesters use various techniques to exploit data storage, platform permissions, and other relevant security controls.

 ### Report, Triage, and Retest